Last update: September 8, 2019

 Canon M50 — The perfect vlogging camera.
 Articulating screen, side mic input, super lightweight.

 Canon 16-35mm f/4L IS — Beautiful wide-angle lens perfectly suited for architecture and landscapes.
 There are cheaper wide angles out there, but the color, clarity, and sharpness of this Canon model is fantastic.
 Image stabilization a nice extra for when shooting handheld.

 Canon EF 24-70mm f/2.8L II — If I could have only one lens, this would be it.
 Perfect range of focal lengths, sharp from center to edge at all f-stops.
 I used the Mark I version of this lens for many years, and the Mark II is even better.

 Canon EF 70-200mm f/2.8L — Beast of a lens.
-Really don’t like traveling with it because of its weight and size, but I really love shooting landscapes with telephoto lenses.
-This completes the “holy trinity” of lenses encompassing all focal lengths from 16mm-200mm.
+Really don’t like traveling with it because of its weight and size, but I love shooting landscapes with telephoto lenses.
+This completes the “holy trinity” of Canon EF lenses encompassing all focal lengths from 16mm-200mm.

 Lee Filters Foundation Kit / Filter Holder — Fantastic filter holder which attaches to the front of my 77mm and 82mm lenses.
 Holds the following filters.

 Lee Filters Soft Edge Graduated Filters — Includes a 0.6 and 0.9 rectangular graduated filter.
 Perfect filters for darkening skies and evening-out exposures.

 Lee Filters Little Stopper Neutral Density Filter — Reduces incoming light by 6 stops.
 For use with the Lee filter system and other holders which accept 100mm glass.